Tolling And Statute Of Limitation

 Sometimes, it can take years to determine if an injury has healed improperly.
 In other cases - such as with Reflex Sympathetic Dystrophy or with certain neuropsychological injuries - symptoms may not even appear until long after the accident.
 In cases of lead paint exposure or other exposure to toxins, the effects aren't seen for years.

 Diagnosis after so much time has passed can be complicated, and the process of determining responsibility is not one that the insurance companies will help with.
 Your help is right here.
 Contact Smith & Hassler today.
+We handle cases in Houston and throughout Texas.

 Contact a Personal Injury Attorney with Our Firm